complex-bit/binomial-probability/README.md

 # binomial-probability
-Calculates the binomial probability for successes in trials
+Calculates the binomial probability for n successes in n trials